geedoubleuu/Auto-Sync-Object-Data-Names/README.md

 ## Compatibility
 - Blender `4.0.0` or later is recommended.

+- May work for earlier Blender versions but no support will be provided if not fully working.

 ## Installation
 1. Download the `.zip` file from the GitHub repository.